 Promoting Integrity and Impact

 This disclosure may be part of another form of annual communication to stakeholders and must include updates on progress against the targets laid out in the commitment.
-These accountability and integrity measures will be further developed in the lead-up to Rio+20.

 If a business is interested in making a commitment, it is important to develop a strategy, consult internally for buy-in, and define relevant actions and/or partnerships to create a bold commitment that is fully supported by the organisation.